EnriqueMendezR/harvard-connect/DESIGN.md

 Loads the application via:
 <script type="module" src="/src/main.tsx"></script>

 Defines SEO and social metadata, including:
-Page title and description
-Open Graph preview image and text
+Page title and description; Open Graph preview image and text; Twitter card metadata; Canonical production URL
-Twitter card metadata
-Canonical production URL

 Design significance:
 This file ensures the project behaves like a real production website with:
-Search engine optimization
-Social media preview support
-Proper browser rendering setup
-All application logic is intentionally excluded from this file and delegated entirely to React.
+Search engine optimization; Social media preview support; Proper browser rendering setup All application logic is intentionally excluded from this file and delegated entirely to React.

 main.tsx — React Entry Point
 This file is responsible for bootstrapping React into the DOM.
 What it does:
-Imports createRoot from React 18.
-Imports the root <App /> component.
-Imports index.css to activate Tailwind and theme variables.
+Imports createRoot from React 18; Imports the root <App /> component; Imports index.css to activate Tailwind and theme variables.
 Mounts the entire React app into the DOM using: createRoot(document.getElementById("root")!).render(<App />);

 Design significance:
 Clean separation between:
-DOM initialization (here)
-Application logic (App.tsx)
-Uses React’s modern concurrent renderer, enabling better performance and future upgrades.
+DOM initialization (here); Application logic (App.tsx) Uses React’s modern concurrent renderer, enabling better performance and future upgrades.

 App.tsx — Global Application Controller